 Transition-In.

-The two (2)-month period and process occurring at the beginning of the Initial Term by which the transition from the current QA contractor to Contractor occurs.
-Transition-In activities include, but are not limited to, maintaining and updating QA Transition-In activities within the Quality Assurance Work Schedule, in accordance with the Quality Assurance Services Plan; advising the Consortium when the Transition-In activities have been successfully completed; and confirm Consortium staff are familiar with the Contractor’s QA Services and any new processes used by the Contractor upon transition from the incumbent Contractor.
+The two (2)-month period and process occurring at the beginning of the Initial Term by which the transition from the current (incumbent) QA contractor to Contractor occurs.
+Transition-In activities include, but are not limited to, maintaining and updating QA Transition-In activities within the Quality Assurance Work Schedule, in accordance with the Quality Assurance Services Plan; advising the Consortium when the Transition-In activities have been successfully completed; and confirm Consortium staff are familiar with the Contractor’s QA Services and any new processes used by the Contractor upon transition from the incumbent contractor.

 Transition-Out.